top of page

 • Dues and Donations | CBY

 A small way to make a big difference.
 We accept check and venmo donations.
 One Time Donations If you would like to support us, please consider making a donation.
 If you are a new or current CBY member DO NOT submit your annual membership dues here, see below.
 Amount $ 0/225 Comment (optional) Donate Membership Dues 1 2 3 First, Select which membership option is best for you and your family.
 Single (1 Member) $500 Family (2+ Members) $850 Student $150 Intro Rate First Year $200 Please fill out and submit your details in our Membership Form Complete your payment plan via Venmo or Check.
+Installments are welcome.
 Venmo In the description of your payment, please Include the Following: Full Name Membership Description Installment Number Please make all checks payable to: Chavurah B’Yachad P.O.
-Box 9115 Salt Lake City, Utah 84109 Check 4 Confirm your payment plan via email to chavurahbyachad@gmail.com.
+Box 9115 Salt Lake City, Utah 84109 Check 4 Confirm your payment plan via email to chavurahbyachad@gmail.com .
+Please detail how many installments you will be making (if applicable).

 • Thank You Page | CBY